mimblewimble/grin/README.md

 To build and try out Grin, see the [build docs](doc/build.md).

+For info on the Grin style guide, see the [style docs](doc/style.md).

 ## Philosophy

 Grin likes itself small and easy on the eyes.
 It wants to be inclusive and welcoming for all walks of life, without judgement.
 Grin is terribly ambitious, but not at the detriment of others, rather to further us all.
 It may have strong opinions to stay in line with its objectives, which doesn't mean disrepect of others' ideas.